gregmsanderson/live-beats-aws-multi-region/README.md

 17:48:38.799 [error] Could not check origin for Phoenix.Socket transport.
 ```

-... _that_ is caused by using a different hostname than the app expects.
+... _that_ is likely caused by using a different hostname than the app expects.
 That results in a WebSocket error (a red panel in the top-right saying "Re-establishing connection").
 Make sure the container's `PHX_HOST` environment variable _exactly_ matches the hostname in the browser.
 In the CDK stack, we set that to the `APP_HOSTNAME`.
 You should have set that to the accelerator's hostname (as we are not using a custom domain like `example.com`).
 One thing that is _very_ easy to miss is if the _case_ does not match.
 For example if the DNS name uses _uppercase_ characters.
 Browsers can silently convert that to _lowercase_, resulting in the hostname _not_ matching what the app expects (since its case differs).

 If you see: